 You can then prioritise these outgoings to minimise the risk of anything that could damage your credit rating.
 Pay particular attention to larger debts or those with higher APR; paying them off first might reduce the overall amount of interest you have to pay.

 If your outgoings are greater than your income, then this is potentially risky, and it would be sensible to address this by either an increase in income, or a reduction in your outgoings to restore the balance.
 The first can be difficult, but there is usually something you can do about the second one – from changing utility providers and shopping at cheaper supermarkets to switching to a more economical car, there's usually some way to squeeze a bit more out of every month.

 Managing credit card spending

-Credit cards are a popular way to extend your finances, but if they're not used properly they can lead to more debt and ultimately impact your credit rating.
-As convenient as they are, it is important to be aware of the costs associated with certain use of your credit card: for example, withdrawing money often incurs an additional handling fee, for example, and going over your credit limit could see you hit with extra charges.
+Credit cards are a popular way to extend your finances, but if they're not used properly, they can lead to more debt and ultimately impact your credit rating.
+As convenient as they are, it is important to be aware of the costs associated with certain use of your credit card: for example, withdrawing money often incurs an additional handling fee, and going over your credit limit could see you hit with extra charges.

 Here are a few pointers on how to get the most out of a credit card, without the extra fees:

 Pay your bills on time

 - Regularly paying your monthly credit card bill on time improves your credit rating and stops you incurring fees for late payment.
 If you're paying by cheque, try to pay at least five working days in advance of the due date to give the cheque time to clear because even if you've sent the cheque, you might still face late fees if the payment hasn't been processed in time, ahead of the payment date.
 Your statement should give you advice on when to pay if you're paying by cheque or cash.
 You can also set up a Direct Debit with your bank to help you make regular payments to your lenders on time.
 You can find more information on the different forms of payment below.